 FCS_RNG.1 Random number generation Hierarchical to: No other components.
-FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements total failure test of the random source .
-FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG application note and DTRNG library that meet the "standard" level of ANSSI requirements (French metric).
-In additions, The TSF shall provide random numbers that meet AIS 31 version 1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2.
-Dependencies: No dependencies.
-Application Note: The DTRNG library version 1 comprises some functions that performs statistical test on the DTRNG output in order to ensure that the DTRNG is working properly.
-If test is fails the function return an error value and the DTRNG is shuttled down.
-Those functions are described in DTRNG Application note rev 1.0.
+FCS_RNG.1.1 The TSF shall provide a physical random number generator that implements: - total failure tests and online tests - the rules RègleArchiGVA-1 and the recommendation RecomArchiGVA-1 of [21] (French scheme) FCS_RNG.1.2 The TSF shall provide random numbers together with a post processing described in DTRNG FRO application note and DTRNG FRO library that meet: - the rule RègleArchiGVA-2 of [21] (French scheme) - AIS31 version 3.1 Functional Classes and Evaluation Methodology for Physical Random Number Generators, 25 September 2001, Class P2-High (German scheme) Dependencies: No dependencies.
+Application Note: The DTRNG FRO library comprises some functions that performs statistical test on the DTRNG FRO output in order to ensure that the DTRNG FRO is working properly.
+If test is fails the function return an error value and the DTRNG FRO is shuttled down.
+Those functions are described in DTRNG FRO Application note.
+Warning The TSF fulfils some but not all the necessary rules to comply with [21] regarding random numbers generators (RNG).
+The composite product's RNG will comply with [21] only when all the rules of §2.4 "Génération d'aléa cryptographique" of [21] are addressed.
+In particular, a cryptographic post-processing must be implemented by the composite developer.